-(1) Hold no more than 1 (one) per cent of the shares with voting rights of the company, its subsidiaries, and affiliates.
+- (1) Hold no more than 1 (one) per cent of the shares with voting rights of the company, its subsidiaries, and affiliates.
 They are not ones of the major shareholders or controlling shareholders of the company.
-Their reports on shareholding must be inclusive of the shares held by related persons of the independent directors as well.

-- (2) Not or never be a director joining in the company's administration of employees and workers.
+Their reports on shareholding must be inclusive of the shares held by related persons of the independent directors as well. - (2) Not or never be a director joining in the company's administration of employees and workers.
 They must not be consultants who receive a regular salary or controlling shareholders of the company, its subsidiaries, affiliates, ventures similar to subsidiary, parent company, or major shareholder or controlling person of the company.
-They are qualified if - being clear from the foregoing relationships not less than two years before being appointed.
+They are qualified if being clear from the foregoing relationships not less than two years before being appointed.
 The prohibition does not include the case of independent directors was a government official or consultant of a government agency which is a major shareholder or controlling person of the company. - (3) Have blood ties or by legal registration, in aspect of father, mother, spouse, siblings, offspring.
 They must not be spouses of the children of the company's executives, major shareholders, controlling shareholders, or a person who has been nominated as executive or controlling person of the company or its subsidiaries. - (4) Not have or never have had business relationship with the company, its subsidiaries, affiliates, major shareholders, or controlling persons in a manner that may impede their independent judgment.
 They must not be or have never been a significant shareholder or controlling shareholders of the businesses of which owners have business relationships with the company, its subsidiaries, affiliates, major shareholders or controlling shareholders.
-They become qualified if being clear from the foregoing relationships not less than two years before being appointed. - (5) Not be or never have been a significant shareholder or controlling shareholders of the businesses of which owners have business relationships with the company, its subsidiaries, affiliates, major shareholders, or controlling shareholders.
 They become qualified if being clear from the foregoing relationships not less than two years before being appointed.

+relationships with the company, its subsidiaries, affiliates, major shareholders, or controlling shareholders.
+They become qualified if being clear from the foregoing relationships not less than two years before being appointed.
 The business relationships mentioned above include usual commercial transaction, rental or lease of real estates, provisions concerning assets or services or offering or receiving financial assistance with obtaining loans or guarantees to assets pledged as collateral for liabilities.
-Prohibition also covers other similar circumstances, which make the company or its contract parties liable for debt payment amounting at least 3(three) per cent of the net tangible assets of the company, or at least 20 (twenty) million baht, whichever is lower.
-The calculation of such indebtedness shall follow the method used in calculating the value of the connected transaction relatively in pursuance of the Notification of The SET Board of Governors regarding Disclosure of Information and Operations of Listed Companies Concerning the Connected Transactions.
-However, such debt must be considered a sum in the total debt incurred during a year before a business relationship with the person exists. - (6) Not or never have been an auditor of the company, its subsidiaries, affiliates, major shareholders, or Controlling shareholders and a significant shareholder.
+Prohibition also covers other similar circumstances, which make the company or its contract parties liable for debt payment amounting at least 3 (three) per cent of the net tangible assets of the company, or at least 20 (twenty) million baht, whichever is lower.
+The calculation of such indebtedness shall follow the method used in calculating the value of the connected transaction relatively in pursuance of the Notification of The SET Board of Governors regarding Disclosure of Information and However, such debt must be considered a sum in the total debt incurred

+(5) Not or never have been an auditor of the company, its subsidiaries, affiliates, major shareholders, or Controlling shareholders and a significant shareholder.
 They must not be or have never been controlling shareholders or partners of an audit firm of which auditor works for the company, its subsidiaries, affiliates, major shareholders, or controlling person.
-Exception is provided for the case that has exempted from such properties for not less than two years prior to the appointment.
-Not or never have been provider of any professional service, including serving as legal counsel or financial advisor, whose service fee accounts more than 2 (two) million baht per year from the company, its subsidiaries, affiliates, major shareholders, or controlling shareholders of the company and a significant shareholder.
-Also, they must not be or have never been controlling shareholders or partners of such service provider firms.
 Exception is provided for the case that has exempted from such properties for not less than two years prior to the appointment.